Twilight Syndrome: Story

-Related games

-Yuuyami Doori Tankentai (PlayStation, 1999): Set in a city in economic decline during Japan's recession of the 1990s, three junior high students explore urban legends in their town.

 Gameplay

-Twilight Syndrome is a series of adventure games about high school girls investigating paranormal urban legends.
+Twilight Syndrome is a series of adventure games about high school students investigating paranormal urban legends.
 The investigation of each rumor is split into individual chapters.
 Typically each chapter begins with the characters discussing a rumor and then embarking to investigate it on foot.
 The environments are explored in a side-scrolling manner, and the game periodically shifts to still image scenes with scrolling text.
 The games have heavy visual novel elements and the player must make numerous dialog choices during their adventure that will affect how the investigation progresses.
 If successful at making the correct decisions, the player will clear the scenario with the normal or best ending and unlock the next scenario.
 If it is failed, the player must retry.

+The first games employ a pseudo-3D graphical effect showcasing levels that include school corridors, libraries, and classrooms.
+Twilight Syndrome: Saikai introduced 3D polygonal graphics to the series, in a marked change to previous games.
+Saikai also contains a photo mode where pictures of the school can be taken.
 The realistic 3D sound effects are a staple in the series, and are best experienced with headphones.
-The heart rate monitor on screen is another repeating element.
+The heart rate monitor on screen is another repeating element in the series which would increase in the presence of a spirit.

+Kinjirareta Toshi Densetsu introduces touch screen elements, such as using a mobile phone in-game.